Compare Travel Loyalty Programs: Aeroplan vs. Air Miles vs. Avion (RBC Rewards)

 You can learn more about RBC Rewards/Avion by reading our complete guide to the RBC Rewards program.

 For now it’s difficult to declare an overall winner of this three-way match between these titans of Canadian travel loyalty, as each program has its relative strengths and weaknesses.

-Aeroplan offers the largest number of opportunities to earn points, but it has an inconsistent point value, along with blackout dates and seat restrictions.
-And losing Canada’s largest airline as its major partner doesn’t inspire a lot of confidence for a bright future.
+Aeroplan offers the largest number of opportunities to earn points, but it has an inconsistent point value.
 Though Air Miles have a lot of inherent value and there are a wide variety of ways to redeem them, they can be slow to accrue and it can take some digging to find special program bonuses.

-Despite few bonus point opportunities and only one partner bank, Avion offers a lot of redemption flexibility—no blackout dates or restrictions and fees or surcharges can be paid for with points.
+Despite few bonus point opportunities, Avion (RBC Rewards) offers a lot of redemption flexibility—no blackout dates or restrictions and fees or surcharges can be paid for with points.

 Think about which of these virtues is most valuable for you and choose the right credit card accordingly.
 Loyalty programs and their credit cards evolve with time, so we’ll be sure to update this article to declare an overall winner should one emerge.